CryptoDevelopmentServices/AdventureCoin/doc/README.md

 Unpack the files into a directory and run:

-- `bin/microbitcoin-qt` (GUI) or
+- `bin/adventurecoin-qt` (GUI) or
-- `bin/microbitcoind` (headless)
+- `bin/adventurecoind` (headless)

 ### Windows

-Unpack the files into a directory, and then run microbitcoin-qt.exe.
+Unpack the files into a directory, and then run adventurecoin-qt.exe.

 ### OS X